Puppy Potty Training Guide

 Typically feeding times are inconsequential and are in the backseat when it comes to behavioral vaccinations and training.
 After a dog has finished potty training and knows where to go to the bathroom, an irregular poop schedule is a minuscule issue compared to the enormously important training, behavior, and life skills/manners a dog needs to learn.

-However, the only time when poop consistency and predictability becomes paramount is when you are house training a dog.
+However, the only time when poop consistency and predictability become paramount is when you are house-training a dog.
 Even more so when you are house training a dog that has learned to poop or pee in their den/crate.
 If your dog is peeing and pooping in their crate, keep the feeding schedule militarily consistent and do not work with food for training in between meals.

 Alter your dog’s feeding schedule to fit your schedule once and do not change foods, or schedules, or anything that may cause an upset stomach or change until your dog has learned over many weeks/months where to relieve themselves.

 You may not be able to use a crate, may need to change the placement of the crate, the crate itself, or the surface under the dog’s paws.
 Some dogs prefer darker spaces and light changes.
 You can control the lighting by placing a sheet or towel over the crate while leaving at least one side open for ventilation.

 Spending as much time outdoors and being a strict control freak when it comes to intake of all food and water will help dramatically so you have a better handle on exactly when a dog may need to relieve themselves.

 I would suggest being more extreme with the tools, suggestions, and procedures listed throughout.
 Brainstorming about your specific scenario, living situation, antecedent arrangement, environment, and job will help a behaviorist put together a behavior modification protocol that will help your unique dog get on the right track.

 Your dog may suffer from Separation Anxiety Disorder.